 Ecology develops each CAP in collaboration with other agencies and experts representing various businesses, agricultural and advocacy sectors.
 PCBs are a current priority for Ecology in several geographic areas such as the Duwamish River and Spokane River.
 Concerns are growing about PCBs as a contaminant in products including inks and dyes.
 Ecology is also working to develop human health criteria for water quality standards, and PCBs are a key chemical of concern in this process.
 A PCB CAP will take an inclusive look at the sources of PCBs in Washington and make recommendations to reduce exposures.

 Partner Organizations:

 Municipal and industrial dischargers

 Department of Ecology

 Environmental Protection Agency

-Funding Sources:

-Partner Organization in-kind contributions
+Funded by:

-Department of Ecology grants and loans
+Department of Ecology

-Ecology grant programs

 Related Activities: A1, A2, A3

 Appendix B

 Identification of Best Management Practices